 Following a strategic review in the late 1990s it was decided to close the study centre at Middleton Stoney and to expand the centre at Foxton.
 The number of courses for teachers was increased and regional networks were established linking schools, colleges and universities in seven locations.
 In 2000 the charity changed its name to Villiers Park Educational Trust, giving full recognition to the part played by Arthur Villiers in the development of the Trust and to its focus on educational activities.

-We are the leading national expert in providing for More Able, Gifted & Talented students aged 14-19 from across the UK.
+We are the leading national expert in providing for high academic potential students aged 14-19 from across the UK.
 Based at our Cambridge Centre we provide an Inspiring Excellence Programme of courses and online extension activities.
-In 2009 we launched the Villiers Park Scholars Programme to support less advantaged able students in areas of socio-economic deprivation.
+In 2009 we launched the Villiers Park Scholars Programme to support less advantaged bright students in areas of socio-economic deprivation.
 Our Advisory Service supports teachers and school leaders in their work to create outstanding lessons that stretch and challenge all learners.